Students will develop a critical understanding of the objectives, principles and methods of Business Ethics.

 Considering the application of the concepts of the course, it aims to allow the acquisition of the capability to understand business ethics issues related to the different professional activities (accountant, auditor, consultant, manager, etc.) of the Master Degree.

-Short History and introduction to business ethics; utilitarianism, deontology and virtue ethics; Friedman and the Corporate Social Responsibility; Stakeholder theory and Fuller case; Worldcome case; Bok's paper about Whistleblowing;
+Short History and introduction to business ethics; utilitarianism, deontology and virtue ethics; Friedman and the Corporate Social Responsibility; Stakeholder theory general concepts and ideas; Worldcome case; Bok's paper about Whistleblowing;

 Carr's paper about bluffing in business;

 Enron case; characteristics, perspectives, limits and problems of Corporate Social Responsibility